 In relation to the second matter, Angela Merkel denied the possibility of changing freedom of movement of labour (Mason and Oltermann, 2014).
 The EU Single Market is characterised by four so-called ‘fundamental freedoms’- — freedom of movement of goods, services, capital and labour.
 It was this last stricture that was so objectionable to UKIP supporters and latterly to the Conservative Party, reacting against perceived high levels of EU migration to the UK.
-When the UK ‘opened its doors’ to migrants from Central and Eastern European EU states in 2004, there was a threefold increase in the number of EU migrants per year to the UK relative to expectations (that in themselves were based on a misinterpretation of estimates provided in the report undertaken by Professor Christian Dustmann for the then Blair Labour Government in 2003 (Lowther, 2013).
+When the UK ‘opened its doors’ to migrants from Central and Eastern European EU states in 2004, there was a threefold increase in the number of EU migrants per year to the UK relative to expectations that in themselves were based on a misinterpretation of estimates provided in the report undertaken by Professor Christian Dustmann for the then Blair Labour Government in 2003 (Lowther, 2013).
 It is important to understand that to change this right to freedom of labour mobility would have required a change to the Single Market, a move which would have required the agreement of all EU countries, not just the German Chancellor.
 The Essex Continuous Monitoring Surveys (ECMS) show how migration was already affecting UK attitudes towards the EU (Clarke et al., 2017).
 The different types of migration —of EU citizen-migrants and of refugees — became mixed together (Gietel-Basten, 2016) adding more confusion.
 Brexiteers claimed that migration from the EU had placed undue pressure on public service provision in areas such as health care and education (Clarke and Whittaker, 2016).
 Leave campaigners also blamed migrants for low wages earned by workers with low qualifications (Dustmann and Frattini, 2014; Nickell and Salaheen, 2015).
 Cameron moved from using the term ‘tourist benefits’ (The Telegraph, 2013) to discussions on migration a couple of years with Theresa May and Boris Johnson asking in 2015 to develop a tougher line on EU freedom of movement (The Guardian, 2015).

 Understanding the discussion over sovereignty in the UK

-The discussion on public funds available for the National Health Service (NHS) if the UK left the EU was publicly linked to the pro-Brexit campaign.
+A discussion on public funds available for the National Health Service (NHS) if the UK left the EU was publicly linked to the pro-Brexit campaign.
 In the lead-up to the referendum, the claim by the Vote Leave Campaign, that the UK sent GBP 350 million a week to the EU, money that would otherwise be available to be spent on the NHS (National Health Service), was believed by nearly half of those surveyed in a Kings College London survey (Stone, 2018).
 This amount of GBP 350 million referred to part of the EU budget.
 It is used to develop the EU institutions, as well as to develop several EU policies such as the Common Agricultural Policy.
 This policy directly benefits British farmers.
 Therefore if the UK left the EU, British farmers would lose these funds and the prices of British produced food would likely increase.
 The effect would clearly be felt by those with lower incomes more than by the upper classes.
 To sum up, the idea that there would automatically be GBP 350 million more a week for the NHS if Britain left the EU would be possible only if the UK was willing to avoid replacing at British level all the work done by the EU on behalf of the UK and in favour of the UK.
 Therefore, this claim was not realistic.
 Farage admitted the day after the referendum that he could not guarantee those funds to the NHS (Stone, 2016).